Wanda – loves word games and cooking.

 In Other Words – Many English words contain the same letters but in a different order, like stressed and desserts.
 After the local thrift store owner is found dead in the alley behind his store, the ladies will need their word playing skills to unravel the dual meanings of the graffiti that appears around town before two more people’s games end.

 Hang On Every Word

-Tom Jacob retires, leaving the operation of The Oakmont Gazette to his daughter and son-in-law.
+Tom Jacob retires, leaving the operation of The Oakmont Gazette to his daughter and son-in-law, Vicki and Tom Jacobs.
 They decide to turn it into an online paper and hire Wanda to design with the biweekly Wordplay puzzles.
 But when they publish a new clue for the interactive Hang Man puzzle each Tuesday and Friday, someone uses the clues to decide who to rob next in Scrub Oak and people begin to blame Wanda.
 Will Todd end up arresting his own aunt?

 While on a women’s church retreat, Betty Sue, Wanda, and Evelyn discover more than they anticipate on a Scavenger Hunt based on Biblical references.
 They find a man’s shoe floating in the creek with a blood-soaked sole.
+Can the reporters at The Oakmont Gazette clue them in on what happened?
 Has a poor soul found its end or just its footwear?

 While driving back from visiting Old Mrs. Tucker at the retirement home, Betty Sue and Wanda find a disheveled woman wandering down the road.
-She has a large goose egg on her head and no memory of who she is or how it happened.
-The ladies not only play Good Samaritan and then have a churchyard sale to raise money for her treatment, but they also decide it is their duty to discover who she is and who conked her on the head.
+She has a large goose egg on her head and no memory of who she is or how she became injured.
+A torn classified ad in her pocket may hold the answers.
+This time it is Betty Sue who insists they investigate.